 "What happened to Johnny's Corner?
 Progress took its toll and that historic landmark was demolished to make way for a modern service station."

 Mike Lee, of Widen Your World, remembers going to Johnny's Corner to buy Star Wars trading cards, so it can't have closed in 1971 as News From Walt Disney World claims.
-I've also spoken to a number of people who remember it well into the late 80s, as the comments below also attest.
+I've also spoken to a number of people who remember it well into the 1980s, as the comments below attest.
 From the Lowerys to Speakman to Bill and Bob and who knows who else, a ratty little country store survived many years to see New Florida boom and spread, leaving it behind.

 Bill and Bob didn't make out too bad in the end.
 If a parcel of land a quarter mile away sold for $300,000, they must have seen the writing on the wall.
 Turning a business from a $10-a-day operation to a $400 one was just one of the first - and nearest - economic miracles Disney worked in the local economy.
-And, true to Disney form, a lot of local character got bulldozed in the process.
-Today the spot is occupied by a Circle K modern gas station and a strip mall which includes the Dragon Court Super Buffet.

-Johnny may have packed it in on 535 and Vineland, but there is a good deal of evidence that he relocated his operation to Reams Road, on the north side of property.
+John Speakman, by the way, may have packed it in on 535 and Vineland, but there is a good deal of evidence that he relocated his operation to Reams Road, on the north side of property.
 His second little corner store, Johnny's Oasis, vanished sometime in the last decade and the space has recently been converted into a church.

 But the more things change, the more they stay the same and it may only be a twist of fate that near where construction crews once drove to buy beer and eat lunch and drink that today, young employees of Walt Disney World flock to an Orlando Ale House.
 In nearly exactly the same spot, a forty-plus year tradition.
 I think Bill and Bob, and Jock and Johnny too, would've gotten a smile out of that.